Frequently asked questions

 - Can I move/rotate/scale the objects but not the camera?

-In 3DCoat, the pivot center is dynamic, current pick point (where you cursor pointed on the model) is the pivot by default.
-You can set pivot manually using F key.
-Also look at Camera menu to pick best pivot mode.
+In 3DCoat, the pivot center is dynamic, current pick point (where your cursor pointed on the model) is the pivot by default.
+You can set the pivot manually using the F key.
+Also, look at the Camera menu to pick the best pivot mode.

 - What’s the normal maps standards difference between 3ds Max and Maya?

 The green channel is reversed.
-You can select normal maps standards in menu View→Options.
+You can select normal maps standards in the menu View→Options.

 - Version 2022 has only one Graphic Mode: GL (OpenGL).